Yamagandam Today

 What is Yamagandam?

-Yamagandam (यमगण्डम्), also written as Yama Gandam or Yamaganda Kalam, is an inauspicious time period in Vedic astrology named after Yama — the Hindu god of death and dharma, and the lord of the underworld.
-It occurs every day for approximately 1.5 hours.
+Yamagandam (also called Yama Ganda or Yamaganda) is a daily inauspicious time period in Vedic astrology, associated with Yama — the god of death.
+It occurs every day for approximately 1.5 hours and is considered especially dangerous for starting new ventures.

 Yamagandam vs Rahu Kalam